Do you want a cookie?

 Blog Artikel Banner Bild

-14.09.2022 / Reading time: 7 minutes
+14.09.2022 / Reading time: 8 minutes

 Beetroot is a good neighbor in a mixed culture and gets along well with some vegetable plants.
 In this article, you will find out which plants are good neighbors or bad neighbors for beetroot.
 We also explain what you need to bear in mind when it comes to succession planting and crop rotation.
 There is also a planting plan for a mixed crop with beetroot as inspiration for your bed planning.

-5. Table: Good & bad neighbors of beetroot
+5. Table: Good & Bad Companion Plants

 Quick Overview

-Beetroot in mixed cultivation
+Beetroot in Mixed Cultivation

 • Beetroot is a medium-feeder